Tesla offers leasing options for new Model S in U.S.

 However, Tesla, which also provides an option of ordering the car on its website, said once the car is returned, it would not be possible to immediately lease another Model S.

-Earlier this month, Tesla launched its all-wheel drive Model S, an electric car that can park itself and recognize obstacles on the road.
+Earlier this month, Tesla launched its all-wheel drive Model S, an electric car that can park itself and recognise obstacles on the road.

 (Reporting by Rishika Sadam in Bangalore; Editing by Gopakumar Warrier)